virbickt/calculator/README.md

 > A **mechanical calculator**, or calculating machine, is a mechanical device used to perform the basic operations of arithmetic automatically [...]
 > The first mechanical calculator (also known as *Pascaline*) appeared in 1642, the creation of French intellectual Blaise Pascal as "a device that will eventually perform all four arithmetic operations without relying on human intelligence."

-350 years later, the idea of calculator is still inconceivable without the original four operations - addition, subtraction, multiplication and division.
+350 years later (number has been arrived at while relying on human intelligence), the idea of calculator is still inconceivable without the original four operations - addition, subtraction, multiplication and division.
 This is exemplified by the code that you will find here - an object `calculator`, which, in addition, is also able to take square root of a number.

 ## Installation
 In order to use the package, go through the two-step process: